-Computer Repair provides repair service on PC/Mac hardware and software, and offers upgrade and installation service for desktop and laptop computers.
-For additional information visit http://www.msu.edu/unit/crepair or call 353-5266.
+Computer Repair provides repair service on PC and Mac hardware and software, and upgrade and installation service for desktop and laptop computers.
+Walk-in service is provided in 505 Computer Center.
+For additional information call (517) 353-5266 or visit computerrepair.msu.edu

-The Libraries, Computing and Technology Training Program (LCTTP), offers non-credit courses and workshops covering a wide range of topics on computing for job training, career development, and/or personal improvement.
-Class schedules are available on-line at http://train.msu.edu
+The Libraries, Computing and Technology Training Program (LCTP) offers non-credit courses and workshops that cover a wide range of topics on computing for job training, career development, and/or personal improvement.
+Class schedules are available on-line at train.msu.edu